-In addition to exercise and sunshine, one of the most powerful ways to raise serotonin (if you are clinically short in it) is through an SSRI – Selective Serotonin Re-uptake Inhibitor.
+In addition to DAYLIGHT, EXERCISE, PROTEIN, and PHYSICAL TOUCH, one of the most powerful ways to raise serotonin (if you are clinically short in it) is through an SSRI – Selective Serotonin Re-uptake Inhibitor.
 SSRIs are antidepressant medications that require a prescription.
 If you suspect you may benefit from an SSRI, please see a doctor or psychiatrist.

-If you don’t have clinically low serotonin, or still want other interventions, try this:
+These are the most powerful serotonin boosting methods I know.
+If you still want other interventions, try this:

 A SEROTONIN LAMP.
 I use this one.
-Weirdly enough…they actually do help.
+Weirdly enough…it actually does help.
+A bit.
 I didn’t expect it to work, but I tested it anyway.
-Sure enough, it does improve my mood.
+Sure enough, it does improve my mood, somewhat, but noticeably.
 I also have a sunny, beautiful picture as my desktop background – so even if it’s all grey out, and I’m not getting serotonin-triggering sunlight, my mac shows me a retina display of a golden-hour sunset and my serotonin lamp illuminates my room.

 Endorphins are triggered by lots of things, but primarily EXERCISE, TEMPERATURE, and PHYSICAL CONTACT.